 Studies suggest that there isn’t much difference between training with resistance bands and free weights.
 The body can’t tell the difference between the two!

 Both provide resistance, which you can progressively increase, and both allow a free range of movement.
-There is little difference in how you can pack on muscle and burn fat between free weights and resistance bands.
+So there is little difference in how you can pack on muscle and burn fat between free weights and resistance bands.

 The Muscle-Mind Connection